leo-arch/clifm/src/README.md

 }
 ```

-**e)** Use pointers whenever possible (they're fast): this is one of the greatest advantages of C. For instance, if you need to get the basename of a path, there is no need to copy the string in any way, neither manually nor via some other function.
+**e)** Use pointers whenever possible (they are fast): this is one of the greatest advantages of C. For instance, if you need to get the basename of a path, there is no need to copy the string in any way, neither manually nor via some other function.
 Just get a pointer to the last slash in the original string using `strrchr(3)`:

 ```c
 char *ret = strrchr(path, '/');